arturodext/Learning-logic-and-programming/README.md

 	HELLO_WORLD

 I hope to publicize my games that I am developing.
-One is like a Zelda clone;
+One is like a Zelda clone.
 another, adventure with multiple actions: this one, I will try to draw more attention to the sounds and effects;
 For the player to get more experience with the environment and the options.